dhruv26patel/Couchdb-With-Docker-And-AWS/README.md

 9. To run the couchdb on the 5986 we will need to run the following command:
 ```
 docker run -p 5986:5986 -d couchdb

-or
+or if you wat host port to be 8080 and container port to be 5986

 docker run -p 8080:5986 -d couchdb
-(if you wat host port to be 8080 and container port to be 5986

 -p: publish the port of container and the host (AWS server)
 -d: To run couchdb in the background as a service